cdfuller/echo-server/README.md

 # echo-server

-Python3 server that echos any http request made to it
+This is a python socket server that echos back any http request made to it.

+## Requiremnts

+Python 3.4+

+No other dependencies